jtippett/jjfs/docs/user-guide.md

 ### Using with Git Directly

-You can interact with the underlying git repository:
+Interact with the underlying git repository directly:

 ```bash
 cd ~/.jjfs/repos/notes